ramp-eu/STAR/README.md

 ## License

-The project is licensed under the BSD license.
+The project is licensed under the [Apache-2](https://opensource.org/licenses/Apache-2.0) license.